 The most feasible way to commence a property management business is through a home office- you can open your business with a website or an email to start you off.
 Eventually, though, you will be required to find a space where you can meet clients, so it’s viable to think of renting an office just as your business starts to pick up.
 Get a dedicated telephone line, a copier and another office tech to keep you well organised as well,

 Apart from that, it’s a good idea to get a post office box, so people have a permanent address to mail you their important documents- rent cheques and identity proof papers.
+All things must be done in time to escape any problem, and for time no substitute of Rolex is there.

 3. Social Media